Medical Policy: 02.02.14

 The guidelines indicate the measurement of carotid artery IMT is reasonable for assessment of cardiovascular risk assessment in asymptomatic adults at intermediate risk.
 The guidelines note an increased CIMT reading may be used as a guide in determining clinical utility, but evidence has not demonstrated improvements in outcomes when incorporating CIMT measurement into treatment decision making.
 Additionally, the guidelines state “clinical tools integrating carotid IMT within global risk scoring system are not available.
 The incremental value of carotid IMT and cost effectiveness beyond that available from standard risk assessments to improve overall patient outcomes is not established.”

 Carotid IMT is not recommended for routine measurement in clinical practice for risk assessment for first atherosclerotic cardiovascular disease (ASCVD) event.
+(Grade N (No Recommendation For or Against); Level of Evidence B (Limited populations evaluated; data derived from a single randomized trial or nonrandomized studies); ACC/AHA Class III (No benefit – procedure/test not helpful).

 In February 2003, SonoCalc® (SonoSite) was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process.
 The FDA determined that this software was substantially equivalent to existing image display products for use in the automatic measurement of the IMT of the carotid artery from images obtained from ultrasound systems.
 Subsequently, several other devices have been approved through the 510(k) process.